flybywiresim/aircraft/docs/a320-simvars.md

     - The selected flight path angle in the FCU

 - A32NX_APU_EGT_CAUTION
-    - Celsius
+    - `Arinc429<Celsius>`
-    - The APU's exhaust gas temperature caution level, to be indicated in amber in the cockpit, when < -273.15 the ECB isn't supplying information, for example due to being unpowered.
+    - The APU's exhaust gas temperature caution level, to be indicated in amber in the cockpit

 - A32NX_APU_EGT_WARNING
-    - Celsius
+    - `Arinc429<Celsius>`
-    - The APU's exhaust gas temperature warning level, to be indicated in red in the cockpit, when < -273.15 the ECB isn't supplying information, for example due to being unpowered.
+    - The APU's exhaust gas temperature warning level, to be indicated in red in the cockpit

 - A32NX_APU_EGT
-    - Celsius
+    - `Arinc429<Celsius>`
     - The APU's exhaust gas temperature, when < -273.15 the ECB isn't supplying information, for example due to being unpowered.

 - A32NX_APU_N
-    - Percent
+    - `Arinc429<Percent>`
-    - The APU's rotations per minute in percentage of the maximum RPM, when < 0 the ECB isn't supplying information, for example due to being unpowered.
+    - The APU's rotations per minute in percentage of the maximum RPM

 - A32NX_APU_BLEED_AIR_VALVE_OPEN
     - Bool
     - Indicates if the APU bleed air valve is open

 - A32NX_APU_LOW_FUEL_PRESSURE_FAULT
-    - Number
+    - `Arinc429<Number>`
-        - -1: The ECB isn't supplying information, for example due to being unpowered.
         - 0: The APU doesn't have an active LOW FUEL PRESSURE fault.
         - 1: Indicates the APU has an active LOW FUEL PRESSURE fault.